trezzuri/erpnext-docs/docs/pt/accounts/journal-entry.md

 >

-In th Reference section, the following fields can be entered manually if the bill was recorded offline and not in the ERPNext system.
+In th Reference section, the following fields can be entered manually if the bill was recorded offline and not in the SOMA system.
 This is only for reference purposes.

 1. Bill No